-- 1. Turn the computer off, and turn it over. - 2.
-Slide the battery into the compartment in the direction of the arrow 1. - 3.
-Slide the latches 2 and 3 in the direction of the arrows to lock the battery.
+- 1. Make sure the computer is off, and turn it over. - 2.
+Insert the battery 1 into the compartment in the direction of the arrow 2 as illustrated below. - 3.
+Replace and tighten the screws 3 and 4 to lock the battery in place.